A. Gates open to the festival site at 12.00 noon. The car park will open approximately an hour before.

 Q. What would you recommend bringing, and are there any prohibited items?

 A. We recommend bringing appropriate clothing for the weather, and warm clothes even in good weather, as it often drops cold after dark.
 The festival area and car parks are well lit, but it can be useful to bring a torch to help pack up your things and find your car.
-You are welcome to bring alcohol, glasses, cutlery etc., but the following are not permitted on site: flame torches, sky lanterns, bbqs, stoves, any naked flames, dogs, sound recording equipment.
+You are welcome to bring your own picnics, alcohol, glasses, cutlery etc., but the following are not permitted on site: flame torches, sky lanterns, bbqs, stoves, any naked flames, dogs, sound recording equipment.
+Knives permitted on site will be limited to domestic knives 5 inches or under and folding knifes with a 3 inch blade or under.

 Q And finally, which one is THE Oak?!